DeadlyCrush/DeadlyTrade/README.md

 I got a suggestion/problem, how can i contact you?
 You can contact us via discord and github.
 We would be happy to listen to you. https://discord.gg/Gd7MjCz

-## How to fix : Error by high security protection
-Hello, this is DeadlyCursh.
-I received a few bug-report and I was checked and figured out those case with reported user's log and configuration.
-Thank you for all users.

-If you have repeated error please download "DeadlySecurityChecked_Dll.zip (Size 1.62Mb)" and unzip files.
-And overwrite that to installed folder. download "DeadlySecurityChecked_exe_config.zip (Size 1.87Mb)" that contains lastest exe and defualt configuration file if you necessory.

-exe or dll could be deleted by high security protection recently.
-So if in this case you should temporary pause virus protection program when download/extract.
-After that re-check downloaded files whether virus detected or not.

-Thank you all.
-Exile. gl & hf.

-reference. >
-"When downloading or launching the program, you might get some warnings from your security or anti-virus program caused by missing licenses and signatures.
-I will add an international signature to fix that.
-SSH Certification is accepted and is being prepared for Code Signing.
-It will be done before next update."

-Update server, agile board, build passing, issue tracking and etc. all use my personal servers.
-Also international certification is delaying as it is conducted as an individual.
-I will proceed international certification ASAP.

 ## History
 - DeadlyTrade Overhaul Version Released Feb,2020
 - DeadlyTrade Renewal Version Started Jan,2020